barryclark/jekyll-now/about.md

 * Full Stack

 I mostly develop enterprise applications using Asp.NET MVC, WebAPI ,SQL Server,MongoDB,Microsoft Azure as back end Tools  and Angular/JS/Jquery/HTML/CSS/Bootstrap for Front End Development.
-I use Xamarin for mobile apps development.
+I use Xamarin for Android & Iphone apps development.

 I have substantial experience in physical database design and analyzing and optimizing sql queries for high scalabity and performance.